pedrorijo91/garmin-padel/README.md

 See `<iq:products>` element in [manifest.xml](https://github.com/pedrorijo91/garmin-padel/blob/main/manifest.xml#L16) file.

-While there's nothing preventing other devides to be supported, due to limited access to test on other devices, support is only for the following at this moment:
+While there's nothing preventing other devides to be supported, due to limited access to test on other devices, support is only focused on the following ranges at this moment:

-* garmin forerunner 245
-* garmin forerunner 255
-* garmin forerunner 645
-* garmin forerunner 735
-* garmin forerunner 745
-* garmin forerunner 935
+* garmin forerunner (245, 266, 645, 735, 745, 935, 945, 955)
-* garmin forerunner 945
+* garmin fenix 5, 6, 7 (s/X/pro)
-* garmin forerunner 955
+* garmin descent mk2i/mk2s

 Feel free to raise an issue asking support for any specific device.